 GARDEN: Once you have turned left onto Nimmo Street look to your left.
 You should notice a rather interesting garden (Google Street View).
 Take the time to examine it.
 One of the home owners on the other side of the street maintains the garden.

 9 > 10 - Continue along Nimmo Street and right along William Street.
-Cross over the bridge to Grand River Street North, through the traffic light and on to Broadway St. Turn left along Broadway and you will see the Cedar House Grill & Martini Bar [Google Street View] (website).
-If it is open, you may wish to visit it for lunch (or after you finish the whole loop).
-If you think you may want to visit the Cedar House, check the hours of operation ahead of time.
-Opposite the Cedar House turn left across Broadway Street and you will see a walkway that takes you through a parking lot and out onto Grand River Street North where there is a pedestrian crossing.
+Cross over the bridge to Grand River Street North, through the traffic light and on to Broadway St. Turn left along Broadway for about 80 m to 43.1929620, -80.385309.
+UPDATE (2022FEB20) > The Cedar House Grill & Martini Bar on Broadway went out of business and the building was razed.
+Opposite where the Cedar House used to be, turn left across Broadway Street and you will see a walkway that takes you through a parking lot and out onto Grand River Street North where there is a pedestrian crossing.

 10 > 11 - Use the pedestrian crossing to the east side Grand River Street and turn right along the sidewalk.
 In about 75 m look for a gap between buildings called the Cobblestone Common (43.192827, -80.383505) [Google Street View].
 The gap should be just past 33 Grand River Street.
 Take the time to walk between the buildings and view the Grand River.
 Continue along the Grand River Street sidewalk for about another 80 m.
 At this point you should be on the bridge above the Nith River (43.192189, -80.382831).
 Notice that this is where the Nith forms a confluence with the Grand.
 Waters in the Nith River come from areas such a New Hamburg, and further northwest, and enter the Grand River here.
 Continue walking along Grand River Street until you come to where Grand River Street passes under the Dundas Street bridge.
 Ignore the first set of stairs.
 Pass under the bridge.
 Turn right and up the next set of stairs onto the south side of Dundas Street/Hwy 2.